tanzimmostafa/Lithostratigraphic_Well_Log_Correlation_FastDTW/README.md

 # Lithostratigraphic Well Log Correlation using Fast Dynamic Time Warping (FastDTW)

-This repository contains the Python implementation of a modified well-log correlation framework developed for my Master's thesis research.
+This repository contains the Python implementation of a well-log correlation framework developed for my Master's thesis research.
 It uses the **Fast Dynamic Time Warping (FastDTW)** algorithm, with a custom weighted distance function tuned using grid search.
 This approach achieved a significant reduction in Mean Absolute Error (MAE) for boundary prediction compared to existing PCA-based benchmark on the same dataset.
 More information can be found in Chapter 4 of my Master's thesis: https://www.proquest.com/docview/3240874881

 ## 📌 Project Overview